mongodb/specifications/source/enumerate-databases.rst

 -------

 MongoDB 4.4 introduced a ``comment``  option to the ``listDatabases`` command.
-This option Enables users to specify an arbitrary comment to help trace the operation through the database profiler, currentOp and logs.
+This option enables users to specify an arbitrary comment to help trace the operation through the database profiler, currentOp and logs.
 The default is to not send a value.